 This map shows the countries I have been to so far:

-The same wandering omnivorousness is at work in my other work as well.
+The wandering omnivorousness at the base of the travel books animates my other work as well.
+When American Nervousness, 1903 was published, it showed up in bookstores in the psychology section, in American history, in literary criticism, in cultural studies, and in history of medicine.
 When I wrote about weeping in Crying, I rambled from the 14th century BCE to the present, from the US to Tierra del Fuego to New Zealand to Europe and Japan, and looked through the lenses of psychology, neurophysiology, sociology, literary history, art history, anthropology, and other disciplines.
 When I wrote Doing Nothing, I again roamed the disciplines, roamed the world, and roamed through the centuries.
-When American Nervousness, 1903 was published, it showed up in bookstores in the psychology section, in American history, in literary criticism, in cultural studies, and in history of medicine.
+Born Slippy takes place in Massachusetts, California, Jakarta, Hong Kong, and Taipei.
+Archipelago roams from Burma to South Asia to Madagascar, with many of the Indian Ocean islands in between.
+Aimlessness takes this wandering as its material and its method.